- Timber Cladding

 Solid wood flooring provides natural beauty and is warm to the touch.
 It is easy to maintain and being solid hardwood throughout, has supreme resilience that will last forever.
 When other floors begin to look tired and worn, your timber floor will gain character and always look beautiful.
 Hardwood floors become more valuable over time and if required, can be re-finished many times.

 Solid timber is a very versatile flooring alternative with a large range of timber species and grades available with no two boards the same.
 These alternatives offer a wide variety of grain, colour and sizes to choose from.
-These range from pale White Oak, Maple and Australian Oak to the warmth of Matai and the deep hues of Jarrah.
+These range from pale White Oak, Maple and Australian Oak to the warmth of Kwila.
 These timbers readily accept oils and stains and there are myriad of finishes available to suit any interior.
 These timbers are also supplied in random lengths providing further authenticity in the layout of the floor.

 Natural solid timber is not only used for flooring but is suitable for many other complimentary interior applications, such as stair nosings, solid treads, risers, stringers, skirting, architraves, battens as well as ceiling sarking and wall panelling.
 Using solid timber ensures these all match, enabling consistency, design flexibility, with the ability to show the end grain and a simple palette of materials.